LEAD LIKE A STUDENT

 Students vote in order of preference.

-The results of the SU Communities Election 2024/25 are announced and you will find out who will be leading your communities.
+The results of the SU Communities Election 2025/26 are announced.
 If you’re a candidate, you cross your fingers that it’s you.
 Good luck!

 HOW TO CREATE A CAMPAIGN